 Printable Santa Letter + Envelopes from Printable Crush

 This is probably the thing I’m most excited about.
 The Cricut can cut a ton of different materials, not just vinyl or paper.
-I’ll be doing a post soon talking about all of the things it can cut but some of the things I’m most excited about are felt, leather, and even magnets!
+It can’t cut quite as many things as the Cricut Maker but it can still cut a ton!

 Leather necklaces from Kingston Crafts